imrefazekas/connect-rest/README.md

 ## Rest functions
 	Every handler function receives
 	- a 'request' object containing "headers" and "parameters" values and a "callback" function if the result is composed by asnyc operations
-	- an optional 'payload' object which is the JSON-parsed object extracted from the http body's payload.
+	- an optional 'content' object which is the JSON-parsed object extracted from the http body's payload.
+	- an optional callback function.
+This is the 'node standard' way to manage callbacks if needed.

-	The return value of rest functions will be sent back to the client as a json string.
+	If callback is used as third parameter, needs to be called and pass the error or result object.
+Otherwise the return value of rest functions will be sent back to the client as a json string.
 	Please, see examples below...

 ## Versioning: